This blog may contain affiliate links. Read our disclosure policy for more info.

 Malamala Island is located on a little piece of paradise in the Mamanuca Islands, roughly a 30-minute boat ride from Port Denarau.
 This makes it one of the best Fiji beaches to include in your day trip from Nadi or Denarau.

-If you choose, you can do an 8-hour tour that includes transportation, towel service, Wi-Fi, and use of non-motorized water sports.
+If you choose, one of the top tours in Fiji can get you here!
+This 8-hour tour includes transportation, towel service, Wi-Fi, and the use of non-motorized water sports.